-8. Miami Income Tax CPA Gustavo Viera points out that debt forgiven on second homes, rental property, business property, credit cards, or car loans do not qualify for the tax relief provision.
+8. Miami Income Tax Accountant Gustavo Viera points out that debt forgiven on second homes, rental property, business property, credit cards, or car loans do not qualify for the tax relief provision.
 In some cases, however, other tax relief provisions – such as insolvency – may be applicable.
 IRS Form 982 provides more details about these provisions.

 9. If your debt is reduced or eliminated you normally will receive a year-end statement, Form 1099-C, Cancellation of Debt, from your lender.
 By law, this form must show the amount of debt forgiven and the fair market value of any property foreclosed.

-10. Miami Income Tax CPA Firms advises examining Form 1099-C carefully.
+10. Miami Income Tax Firms advises examining Form 1099-C carefully.
 Notify the lender immediately if any of the information shown is incorrect.
 You should pay particular attention to the amount of debt forgiven in Box 2 as well as the value listed for your home in Box 7.